helenmeskhidze/helenmeskhidze.github.io/1PracticeProblems.md

 3.3 (e/\r)->p : A patient was considered to have a previous diagnosis of asthma if they were enrolled in the pulmonary clinic with the diagnosis of asthma and they were receiving chronic bronchodilator therapy.

-3.4 (e/\(r/\f))->p : A patient is considered to have a previous is both receiving therapy and enrolled in a pulmonary clinic
+3.4 (e/\(r/\f))->p : A patient is considered to have a previous is both receiving therapy and enrolled in a pulmonary clinic.

+3.5 (p -> ((e \/ r) /\ (e /\ r))) : If a patient has a previous asthma diagnosis, then it must be the case that either they were enrolled in the pulmonary clinic with the diagnosis of asthma or they were receiving therapy but it cannot be the case that both are true.

 ~~~